-- Worn over dental braces: Does not counteract an orthodontist’s technically and precisely planned movement.
+- Worn over dental braces: This does not counteract an orthodontist's technically and precisely planned movement.
 Therefore, preserving corrections and adjustments your orthodontist has scheduled.

 - Concussion reduction: This is an important, but controversial subject.
 There are no clinical trials to support the statement that a mouth guard will protect against concussions.
 One theory is that a mouth guard should dissipate and/or absorb the force of an upward blow to the jaw.
 It should be approximately 4mm in thickness on the occlusal surface.
 Denta-Gard® has these properties.
 In addition, cushioning between upper and lower teeth can be effective at reducing the incidence or severity of concussions.

 - Protects both upper and lower teeth: Why wear a mouth guard that only protects half of your teeth?
 The unique design protects both upper and lower teeth at the same time.

 - Allows open mouth breathing: The natural spring hinge allows open mouth breathing and understandable speech.